prjemian/hklpy2/_sources/api/reflection.rst.txt

 Orientation Reflection
 ======================

-An orientation :index:`!reflection` is a peak intensity (typically an observation) due to diffraction from a specific orientation of a crystalline sample with respect to the incident radiation.
+An orientation :index:`reflection` is a peak intensity (typically an observation) due to diffraction from a specific orientation of a crystalline sample with respect to the incident radiation.
 The reflection occurs for a precise alignment of the sample's crystalline planes and diffractometer axes